Best Wired Security Cameras

 • Resolution just average

-Our favorite feature was the option to create custom lighting routines.
-We were able to keep ours off in the early hours of the evening, when we were still up.
-Didn’t want to wake our neighbors, after all.
-But once we went to bed, it was set to blast powerful light at anyone who wanders onto our property.
+We were particularly excited by the Floodlight Cam’s custom lighting routines.
+We set ours to stay off in the early hours of the evening when we were still up.
+We still got alerts any time the camera picked up questionable motion, but we made sure not to wake our neighbors.
+Once we went to bed, we set it to blast a powerful light at anyone who wandered onto our property.
 We figure our neighbors would appreciate that kind of heads-up as well.

 Person detection is so last year, though.
 Google’s cameras, including the Nest Cam Floodlight, now include Familiar Face.
 This is a version of facial recognition AI, something few cameras on the market have right now.
 It told us when a new mail carrier filled in for our usual carrier since the camera didn’t recognize their face.
 There’s a catch to this feature, though.
 You have to activate a Nest Aware subscription to get it.
 Eight dollars a month($80 if you sign up for a full year) was worth it to get alerts that told us in detail who was on our doorstep.